mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-16-Delegation-of-Control-and-Tiered-Administrative-Boundaries/README.md

 ---

-## Objective
+## Overview

-The objective of this lab was to configure and validate delegated administrative access in the MRTG Active Directory environment.
+This lab focused on configuring delegated administration in Active Directory using the Delegation of Control Wizard and a tiered administrative boundary model.

-This lab focused on allowing a dedicated help desk-style administrative account to reset passwords for standard user accounts without granting unnecessary elevated privileges such as Domain Admin, Account Operators, or interactive logon access to the domain controller.
+The goal was to allow a help desk-style admin account to reset passwords for standard user accounts without granting unnecessary domain-wide privileges.

+This lab validates a core IAM principle: administrators should receive only the permissions required to perform their assigned job function, and those permissions should be scoped to the correct users, systems, and administrative tier.

 ---

 ## Business Problem

-In real enterprise environments, help desk staff often need to perform identity support tasks such as password resets.
-A common mistake is granting too much access to make that work quickly.

-That creates risk.

-If a help desk account is overprivileged, it may be able to access domain controllers, reset privileged admin accounts, or modify users outside its required scope.
-In regulated, government, and defense-contractor environments, that is not acceptable.
+MRTG needed a controlled way for help desk staff to reset standard user passwords without granting broad administrative access across the domain.

+In many organizations, password resets are a common help desk task, but giving help desk technicians Domain Admin rights creates unnecessary risk.
+A compromised help desk account could become a path to privileged account abuse, lateral movement, or unauthorized changes to sensitive administrative accounts.

-This lab solves that problem by creating a scoped delegation model where a help desk admin can reset passwords only for standard users inside the approved OU boundary.
+This lab solves that problem by delegating password reset rights only within the standard user scope while keeping privileged admin accounts separated and protected.

 ---

 ## Lab Summary

-In this lab, a dedicated delegation group was created for help desk password reset permissions.
-A delegated administrative account was created and added to that group.
-The Delegation of Control Wizard was then used to assign password reset permissions to the standard Users OU.
+In this lab, I configured a delegated password reset model in Active Directory.

-The delegated admin account was tested from a management workstation, `MRTG-CLIENT-01`, instead of directly from the domain controller.
-The account was granted Remote Desktop access only to the management workstation and was denied interactive logon on the domain controller.
+A dedicated help desk password reset group was created and assigned scoped permissions over the standard Users OU using the Delegation of Control Wizard.
+A delegated admin account was then tested from a management workstation instead of directly from the domain controller.

-The lab validated both sides of least privilege:

-- The delegated admin could reset a standard user password within the scoped Users OU.
+The lab validated that the delegated admin account could reset a standard user password within scope, but could not log on to the domain controller or reset a privileged admin account password outside the delegated boundary.

+This confirmed that password reset support could be delegated without granting broad domain-level administrative privileges.

+---

+## Objectives

+- Review the existing MRTG Active Directory OU structure
+- Create a dedicated security group for delegated password reset access
+- Create a dedicated help desk admin account
-- The delegated admin could not reset an admin account password outside the delegated scope.
+- Add the delegated admin account to the delegation group
+- Delegate password reset rights to the standard Users OU
+- Validate that the delegated account can sign into a management workstation
-- The delegated admin could not log on interactively to the domain controller.
+- Confirm the delegated account cannot log on to the domain controller
+- Confirm the delegated account cannot reset privileged admin accounts
+- Confirm the delegated account can reset a standard user password within scope
+- Create clean Hyper-V checkpoints after validation

+---

+## Scope

+### Included

+- Review of existing Active Directory OU structure
+- Creation of a delegated password reset security group
+- Creation of a dedicated delegated admin account
+- Group-based delegation of password reset rights
+- Delegation of Control Wizard configuration
+- Management workstation sign-in validation
+- Domain controller logon denial validation
+- Standard user password reset testing
+- Privileged admin account reset denial testing
+- ADSI-based password reset validation
+- Hyper-V checkpoint creation after validation

+### Not Included

+- Full privileged access management platform deployment
+- MFA enforcement for delegated admin accounts
+- Privileged Access Workstation deployment
+- SIEM forwarding for password reset events
+- Advanced audit policy tuning
+- Just-in-time access approval workflow
+- Automated access review process

 ---